 Give your Christmas tree a bright pop of sweetness with these simple ball ornaments decorated with pretty holiday sprinkles.

 Teach your kids the needle felting technique with this cute and crafty DIY tutorial.

 Here’s another super cute elf ornament, this time made from pine cones!

 Remember, if you use pine cones gathered from outside, make sure to bake them in a 200 degree oven to dry them out and remove bugs that could come out into your home.

 Bake until they open, and the sap is dry, which should take about 30 minutes.

 These fun and festive gumball machine ornaments will add a splash of bright color to your Christmas tree!

 Celebrate your family’s travels with these simple and unique state ornaments.

-These Fun + Easy DIY Christmas Ornaments to Make with the Kids are the perfect family activity to enjoy the holiday season!
+These Fun and Easy DIY Christmas Ornaments to Make with the Kids are the perfect family activity to enjoy the holiday season!

-For more DIY Christmas Ornament ideas to make with the family, see 60 DIY Christmas Ornaments for a Fun + Festive Holiday.
+More DIY Christmas Ornament ideas to make with the family: 60 DIY Christmas Ornaments for a Fun and Festive Holiday

 What do you think of these adorable Christmas ornaments just for kids?
 Please let me know in the comments below!